Job adverts: can you lawfully limit applications from people with a particular protected characteristic?

 In most cases you cannot restrict applications for a job vacancy to people with a particular protected characteristic, such as to men or to people of a particular age etc. You should just appoint the best person for the job.
 However, the Equality Act 2010 contains exemptions to this general rule: it recognises that, in some situations, employers can (and arguably should) discriminate in favour of a particular group of people both in terms of deciding to whom it is going to provide services and who it engages to work in those services.

 Employers can require a job applicant or employee to have a particular protected characteristic (or to not have one) only where having (or not having) that protected characteristic is necessary for the role.
-Schedule 9 of the Equality Act sets out the work exemptions, and Part 1 the occupational requirements that employers have to meet.
+Schedule 9 of the Equality Act sets out the work exceptions, and Part 1 the occupational requirements that employers have to meet.

 If you wish to restrict employment to people who have a particular characteristic you must be able to objectively justify your approach.
 To do this you must: